LWSS/AimTux/README.md

 If you don't update once a day then we recommend at LEAST update once a week, and ALWAYS update after a CSGO update, just to make sure we fix anything that's broken.

-We provide a script included in the Antario folder that updates Antario for you.
+We provide a script included in the Fuzion folder that updates Antario for you.
 To use it, just run:

 ```bash
 ./update